 Removing it for cleaning is easy.
 The pump should be off when doing this procedure.
 Stand in front of the tank & with washed hands, place both hands into the water.
 Evenly space your hands across the drain screen, one on the left side and one on the right, with your thumbs on top of it.
 Grab it firmly and then pull it down and out.
 You may need to wiggle it down and out a bit.
-It is a simply compression fitting and only needs a good firm and even pull to get it out.
+It is a simple compression fitting and only needs a good, firm, even pull to get it out.

 You can clean it with a small piece of white fuzzy mechanical filter or an algae scrub pad.
 Rinse it with tap water and dry it thoroughly before placing it back into the tank.